 Once the air has been purged, ignite the water heater.
 There is probably a switch on a panel inside the RV for this.
 A delay of several seconds before a propane style water heater ignites is normal.
 Some newer models of RV’s use both electric and propane heat.
 See if the seller knows what is on board.
 In very new models you may encounter on-demand hot water.
 These are becoming more common and could have been installed retroactively by a previous owner.

-Assuming the RV you are inspecting has a water tank and not on-demand hot water, let the water heater run as you continue your inspection.
+Assuming the RV you are inspecting has a water tank and not an on-demand tankless water heater, let the water heater run as you continue your inspection.
 After 20-30 minutes, come back and run the hot water.
 It should be moderately warm by then.
 It takes approximately 45 minutes to heat 5-6 gallons of water to “hot.”

 If you spot any suspicious drips, turn on the water inside again and then go and watch to see if these leaks persist.
 Replacing the tanks when they are exposed isn’t super difficult, but replacing them when they are enclosed can be extremely hard.